Oblivion: Stories: Critical reception

 Other critics gave the collection either mixed or negative reviews.
 For n+1, Chad Harbach wrote that "apart from 'The Suffering Channel' and 'Good Old Neon', Oblivion has a casual feel."
 Harbach argued that "compared to the premeditated formal performances of Brief Interviews with Hideous Men, his previous collection, much of Oblivion has a loose, tossed-off feel."
 For the London Review of Books, Wyatt Mason wrote that although the stories were "a bright array of sad and moving and funny and fascinating human objects of undeniable, unusual value", they still might exhibit a "fundamental rhetorical failure" due to their difficulty.
 Nonetheless, Mason claimed Wallace's collection was "the most interesting and serious and accomplished shorter fiction published in the past decade".
 For The New York Times, Michiko Kakutani suggested that the collection was dominated by "tiresome, whiny passages".
 She wrote that even though Wallace is a "prose magician", in Oblivion he "gives us only the tiniest tasting of his smorgasbord of talents.
 Instead, he all too often settles for the sort of self-indulgent prattling that bogged down his 1999 collection, Brief Interviews with Hideous Men, and the cheap brand of irony and ridicule that he once denounced in an essay as 'agents of a great despair and stasis in U.S. culture'".
 James Wood also panned the collection in his review for The New Republic.
 He claimed that "Mister Squishy" was "fundamentally unreadable" because Wallace too often "bloats his sentences with mimesis".
 "Above all", Wood wrote, "his immersionist's willingness to saturate his fictions in the germs that he is documenting makes them sick themselves".
 The collection as a whole, according to Wood, was "talented, frustrating, and finally intolerable"; each of the stories failed to "move the reader" because they "strangely reproduce the extreme coldness that they abhor."

-Book Marks, Literary Hub's book review aggregation website, gave the collection a "Positive" rating based on 12 reviews from major book review publications.
-They are broken down into seven rave reviews, three positive reviews, and two mixed reviews.